Train to Pakistan: Politics

 Khushwant Singh does not describe the politics of the Partition in much detail.
 This is mostly because his purpose is to bring out the individual, human element and provide a social understanding, two aspects of historical events which tend to be either ignored or not covered effectively in texts.
 In the Partition, the major change was political; the partition of India into Hindu India and Muslim Pakistan.
 The effect of the change, however, was significant and as Singh has shown, frighteningly, social, as religious groups rearranged and clashed violently.
 Singh makes it clear that many people played a part in this chaos and everyone was equally worthy of blame, all while integrating examples of the sheer moral confusion which arises from trying to make sense of an event as momentous as the Partition.

 Characters

 Iqbal Singh

 He is a political agitator who encourages peasants to demand more political and economic rights.
 He identifies himself as a "comrade" which suggest that he is part of the Communist organization.
 Iqbal is a Sikh, given his last name and the band he wears, but does not practice the religion anymore.
 He is portrayed throughout the novel as Muslim.
-Iqbal has an affinity for English costumes and practices, "his countrymen's code of morals had always puzzled him, whit his anglicized way of looking at things.
+Iqbal has an affinity for English costumes and practices, "his countrymen's code of morals had always puzzled him, with his anglicized way of looking at things.
 The Punjabi's code was even more baffling.
 For them truth, honor, financial integrity were 'all right'" (41).